SkyNet-UniPd/ChatBot/README.md

 ## Execute Tests

-Command to run all tests present in the Django Project
+Command to run all tests present in the Django Project from 'SkyNetChatbot' base directory

 ```
 python3 manage.py test